KusionStack/kusionstack.io/versioned_docs/version-v0.10/operating/manuals/collaset.md

        app: foo
  ......
 ```

-The value of `whenScaled` is `Delete` by default as the option is not configured, thus the PVC `foo-www-wzwbq` is being deleted as its related Pod `foo-tkc5m`  is scaling down.
+As the `whenScaled` is not configured, thus its value is `Delete` by default.
+Consequently, PVC `foo-www-wzwbq` is deleted as its related Pod `foo-tkc5m`  is scaling down.

 ``` shell
 $ kubectl -n default edit cls foo